lightning/bolts/02-peer-protocol.md

 The normal use would be to cease sending updates, then wait for all the current updates to be acknowledged by both peers, then start quiescence.
+For some protocols, choosing the initiator matters, so this flag is sent.

+If both sides send `stfu` simultaneously, they will both set `initiator` to `1`, in which case the "initiator" is arbitrarily considered to be the channel funder (the sender of `open_channel`).
-If both sides send `stfu` simultaneously, the result is exactly the same as if one had replied to the other.
+The quiescence effect is exactly the same as if one had replied to the other.

 ## Channel Close